bteplovs/Pomodoro/README.md

 # Focus Timer

-A simple web page pomodoro timer for studying using HTML, CSS, and Javascript based on a physical study timer from Japan.
+A simple web page pomodoro timer for studying using HTML, CSS, and Javascript based on a physical study timer I bought from Japan.

 # Video showcase